Dean Fujioka: 2020's

 In January 2024, Fujioka appeared in the TV movie Shōjiki Fudōsan Special and in the TV series Shōjiki Fudōsan 2 which aired from the following week.
 In February, "TOY BOY feat.
 DEAN FUJIOKA", a song by Japanese hip hop group HONEST BOYZ® led by EXILE NAOTO, was released for distribution (he participated as a guest).
 The song was also included in their first album HBZ released in March.
 In April, Thomas & Friends: The Mystery of Lookout Mountain, in which he participated as a guest voice actor for the dubbed in Japanese, was released.
 In June, he starred in Latest Chapter Special and Season 3, a sequel to the TV series Pandora's Fruit, in which he starred in 2022.
 In the same month, he appeared in the Taiwanese TV series on Netflix The Victims' Game Season 2.
 He played the role of a prosecutor, all in Chinese.
 In August, he held his first Billboard live tour.
 In the same month, he appeared in the film Last Mile.
 In September, he participated in his first outdoor music festival, Kaze to Rock Imonikai 2024 Imony Symphony "Furusato".
 In the same month, he became a goodwill ambassador for WWF Japan.
-In October, Orang Ikan (yet to be released in Japan), a film he produced and starred in, was selected for the "Gala Selection" section of the 37th Tokyo International Film Festival, and he appeared at the red carpet event.
+In October, Orang Ikan, a film he produced and co-starred in, was selected for the "Gala Selection" section of the 37th Tokyo International Film Festival, and he appeared at the red carpet event.
 In November, he took part in a music festival SUPERPOP JAPAN 2024.
 In December, he released a limited Taiwanese edition of his best-of album Stars of the Lid, which was released in Japan the previous year.
 He also released the song "一起看黃昏 (Teleportation Chinese ver.)", a collaboration with Accusefive, which was included in this limited edition, for distribution on the same day.